svc333/overview/zero_downtime.md

 {{site.data.keyword.Bluemix_notm}} provides SLAs for {{site.data.keyword.Bluemix_notm}} services that might make you eligible for credits toward your account.
 SLAs are your only way to resolve {{site.data.keyword.Bluemix_notm}}'s failure to meet a specified service level. {{site.data.keyword.Bluemix_notm}} provides a 99.5% availability service level for multiple instances of a Platform Service within a single dedicated or local environment.

-For more information about dedicated environments, see [IBM Cloud Dedicated](/docs/dedicated/index.html#dedicated), and for local environments, click [Bluemix Local](/docs/local/index.html#local).
+For more information about dedicated environments, see [IBM Cloud Dedicated](/docs/hybrid?topic=dedicated-dedicated), and for local environments, see [Bluemix Local](/docs/hybrid?topic=local-local).

 The complete Service Description for {{site.data.keyword.Bluemix_notm}} is available at [Cloud Services terms](http://www-03.ibm.com/software/sla/sladb.nsf/sla/bm){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon").